 Here’s another mobile game that boasts of familiar Guitar Hero gameplay attributes.
 In Aero Guitar Free, you can acquire points by flicking, tapping and shaking your iOS-powered device.
 And you don’t need to be a pro at the guitar to gather up big numbers here.

-Aimed at pleasing both children as well as adults, this iTunes delight provides ranking functions so that owners can compete with others in real time.
-The title enters with high quality tracks and different types of difficulties.
+Aimed at pleasing both children as well as adults, this iTunes delight provides ranking functions so that owners can compete with others in real-time.
+The title enters with high-quality tracks and different types of difficulties.

 6 – Frets On Fire:

 Frets On Fire is fashioned by Unreal Voodoo and enables players to make music by simply mashing on their keyboard buttons.
-This game certainly is quite a stress buster especially when you’re at office or busy doing a college project.
+This game certainly is quite a stress buster especially when you’re at the office or busy doing a college project.
 You must hit the markers that appear onscreen in order to score points, complete the song and even maybe tap the high point multiplier.

 According to the maker, this inclusion in our games similar to Guitar Hero roster offers support for guitar controllers and generic joysticks.
 There is even a song editor for crafting your own tunes.
 What’s more, you can also import Guitar Hero I and II songs to jam on platforms such as Linux, Windows, FreeBSD and Mac OS X.

 AudioSurf lets you ride your music.
 It’s noted to be a music-adapting puzzle racer that allows you to zoom across the waves of your own melodies.
 The track you opt for will determine the speed, shape, and mood employed for each ride.